factcast/factcast/factcast-site/documentation-docsy/content/en/About/migration.md

 `@RedisTransactional` now must extend `AbstractRedisTxManagedProjection` or `AbstractRedisTxSubscribedProjection` respectively.
 The annotation itself is optional, if no default settings are overwritten.

+Please note that the default bulk size has changed from 50 to 1000.

 ### @RedisBatched

 The `@RedisBatched` annotation has been removed.
 Refactor your affected projections to extend the